qawemlilo/node-blogger/README.md

 ````

  - Title: (String) - title of your new post (required)
- - Categories: (String <csv>) - categories for your post (optional, defaults to uncategorised)
+ - Categories: (String - csv) - categories for your post (optional, defaults to uncategorised)
- - Date: (Int <millisecs>) - published date (optional, defaults to current time)
+ - Date: (Int - millisecs) - publishing date (optional, defaults to current time)

 A new markdown file is created with some placeholding text.
 You can find that file in the `posts` directory, use it to write your post.

-After you have finished writing your post in markdown format, compile it to html file by running the `compile` command.
+After you have finished writing your post in markdown format, compile it to html by running the `compile` command.

 ```
 compile